-

 - parental leave: until the last day of the parental leave in accordance with Article 329f paragraph 3 CO, but not more than three months at the end of the period of 16 weeks following the birth of the child, or during the parental leave in accordance with Article 329gbis CO (death of the mother);

-- employees entitled to childcare leave (Article 329i CO): for as long as they are entitled to childcare leave but for no longer than six months from the day on which the period within which to take the leave begins;
+- childcare leave: for as long as they are entitled to childcare leave but for no longer than six months from the day on which the period within which to take the leave begins in accordance with Article 329i CO;

-- employees performing a compulsory military or civil defence service (provided that the service lasts more than 11 days): for the duration of the service, as well as the four weeks preceding and following the service;
+- compulsory military or civil defence service (provided that the service lasts more than 11 days): for the duration of the service, as well as the four weeks preceding and following the service;

-- employees participating in a foreign aid programme assigned by the Federal authorities, with the employer’s consent: for the duration of the programme.
+- participation in a foreign aid programme assigned by the Federal authorities, with the employer’s consent: for the duration of the programme.

 Notice given by the employer during a protected period is null and void.
 If notice is given prior to the beginning of a protected period which arises during the notice period, the notice period is suspended for the duration of the protected period and shall continue to run thereafter.
 If, following the suspension, the notice period does not end on the last day of a month, the employment relationship is extended until the end of the following month.